 Nihonbashi Area Nihonbashi Area

-Nihonbashi, the starting point of Japan's road network
+Nihonbashi, the starting point of the road network in Japan

-"Edo is Nihonbashi" and the starting point of Gokaido in 1603 (1603), many craftsmen and merchants from various countries gathered, and merchants lined up along the road across Nihonbashi, prospering as the center of Edo Castle.
+"Edo is Nihonbashi" and the starting point of Gokaido in 1603 (1603), many craftsmen and merchants from all over the country gathered, and merchants lined up along the road across Nihonbashi, prospering as a downtown area under Edo Castle.

-At the base of Nihonbashi, there was a fish shore that covered the kitchen of the common people of Edo, and the streets were born with social gatherings and flower districts for young husbands, and were bustling enough to affect the economy of Edo.
-There are many other attractions such as Kayabacho, which was thriving as a merchant town, Kabuto-cho, which became a financial town from the base of the Shogunate Navy, Honishi-cho, and Muromachi, which retains the remnants of Edo.
-Even today, buildings designated as important cultural properties of long-established stores, companies, and the national government are lined up, leaving a magnificent cityscape with a scent of history and culture, while in recent years redevelopment of the entrance Yaesu area of Tokyo Station, along with the construction of the viaduct over Nihonbashi, the creation of a waterside space is promoted, and you can enjoy the changing cityscape more and more.
+At the base of Nihonbashi, there is a fish shore that serves the kitchen of the common people of Edo, and the town line was born with a young husband's social space and a flower district, and it was bustling enough to influence the economy of Edo.
+There are many other attractions, such as Kayabacho, which was crowded as a merchant town, Kabuto-cho, which became a financial town from the home of the Shogunate Navy, and Honishi-cho and Muromachi, which retains the remnants of Edo.
+Even today, buildings designated as long-established stores, companies, and national important cultural properties are lined up, leaving a magnificent cityscape with a scent of history and culture.
+Along with the construction work to remove the viaduct over Nihonbashi, the creation of a waterside space has been promoted, and you can enjoy the changing cityscape more and more.

 Pick up sightseeing spots and popularity!
 Featuring Tourist Attractions and Popular Spots!